-Lincoln Memorial University offers graduate studies leading to the Masters degree in Education (M.Ed.).
+Lincoln Memorial University offers graduate studies leading to the Master of Education degree (M.Ed.).
 To serve the needs of the community more completely, the Educational Specialist degree (Ed.S.) is also available.
 Each program has requirements and regulations unique to the individual program, but all graduate studies are governed by the Academic Council acting on graduate faculty recommendations and/or on its own initiatives.

 All degree programs require students to analyze, explore, question, reconsider and synthesize old and new knowledge and skills.
-The curriculum has depth and rigor to develop the specialized skills necessary to prepare students for opportunities in our global economy and environment, while allowing for creativity and vision for the future.
+The curricula have depth and rigor to develop the specialized skills necessary to prepare students for opportunities in our global economy and environment, while allowing for creativity and vision for the future.